lukewhitfield28/victorialyser/README.md

 victorialyser
 ```

 These are loose instructions.
 For example, you may have to call pipx directly by finding where the executable is installed.
 You can also create your own virtual environment, or run the scripts in a variety of other ways per your discretion.
 If you need help, please don't hesitate to ask and I'll aim to help you as soon as possible.
-In the future, I hope to release executable binaries to make the process easier.

 # Usage
 On first launch, you will first be prompted to select the folder containing your Victoria 2 installation.
 This folder is almost certainly called Victoria 2 and found in a directory such as "../steam/steamapps/common/Victoria 2."